zovoilis-lab/Flye/docs/USAGE.md

 ### Estimated assembly coverage (required)

-ABruijn requires an estimate of genome coverage as input for the selection of solid kmers.
+Flye requires an estimate of genome coverage as input for the selection of solid kmers.
 This can be a very rough estimate (e.g. within 0.5x - 2x of the real coverage).

 ### Sequencing platform

-Indicate whether the data was generated from PacBio or ONT sequencing so ABruijn can account for their different error patterns.
+Indicate whether the data was generated from PacBio or ONT sequencing so Flye can account for their different error patterns.

 ### Number of polishing iterations

-ABruijn first constructs a draft assembly of the genome, which is a concatenation of a collection of raw read segments.
+Flye first constructs a draft assembly of the genome, which is a concatenation of a collection of raw read segments.
 In the end, the draft assembly is polished into a high quality sequence.
-By default, ABruijn runs one polishing iteration.
+By default, Flye runs one polishing iteration.
 The number could be increased, which might correct a small number of additional errors (due to improvements on how reads may align to the corrected assembly; especially for ONT datasets).
 If the parameter is set to 0, the polishing will